Fuli-Wang/pinn_pmp/README.md

 # PMP implementation

-After the training, you will get a model(.pth), then set a target length (.txt) and run the following example to excute PMP which will print and record the result (.txt)
+After the training, a model(.pth) will be obtained, then please set your target length (.txt) and run the following example to execute PM,P which will print and record the result (.txt)

     python3 pmp_parallel.py